-OK, first things first, you need to extract the contacts from your iTunes backup using our iPhone Backup Extractor software.
+First things first, you need to extract the contacts from your iTunes backup using iPhone Backup Extractor.
 This is as easy as 1-2-3:

 Import iPhone contacts to your Mac Address Book

-To import the contacts CSV file to the Mac Address Book application, you will need to set a new group first and then choose the correct settings to save the contacts.
-Read on how easy it is to import your iPhone contacts:
+To import the contacts CSV file to the Mac Address Book, you'll need to set a new group first and then choose the correct settings to save the contacts.

 Windows users should check out our guide on how to import contacts from CSV into Outlook and how to import vCard contacts into Gmail.
-Last but not least, here is our guide on how to recover iTunes contacts on Windows with the iPhone Backup Extractor for dummies, enjoy!
+Last but not least, here is our guide on how to recover iTunes contacts on Windows with iPhone Backup Extractor.